Georgie Wisen-Vincent

 Continuing Education

 Georgeanne Wisen, LMFT RPT-S is approved by the Association for Play Therapy to offer continuing education specific to play therapy (APT Approved Provider 16-456).
 Georgeanne Wisen, LMFT RPT-S (Provider #137262) is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for LMFTs, LCSWs, LPCCs, and/or LEPs.
 Course meets qualifications for 12 hours of continuing education credit for LMFTs, LCSWs, LPCCs, and/or LEPs as required by the California Board of Behavioral Sciences.
 Georgeanne Wisen, LMFT RPT-S is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Georgeanne Wisen, LMFT RPT-S maintains responsibility for this program and its content.
 Course meets the qualifications for 12 hours of continuing education credit.
 NO CREDIT FOR PARTIAL ATTENDANCE.
-In-person attendees will receive a Certificate of Attendance onsite at the completion of the workshop.
-Online attendees will receive their Certificate of Attendance via email once a program survey and post-test have been completed.
+Virtual attendees will receive their Certificate of Attendance via email once a program survey and post-test have been completed.

 Audience Prerequisites